zudov/24-days-of-syntactic-witchery/syntactic-witchery.md

         num  = [ show n | null fizz, null buzz ]
 ```

-As any proper spell this one might be confusing and non-obvious for someone who haven't
-encountered it before.
-However in cases above it gives a good structure
-and easy to grasp code pattern, which I believe justifies it.
+As any proper spell this one might be confusing and non-obvious for someone who haven't encountered it before.
+But when used wisely it provides a good structure and easy to grasp code-pattern which justifies it.

-Next we'll look at generalization of this pattern that doesn't require list comprehensions,
-but simply uses a funky operator.
+There are many more crazy things that one can do with Haskell's list comprehensions, you can read more about them [here](https://ocharles.org.uk/blog/guest-posts/2014-12-07-list-comprehensions.html).
+PureScript, on the other hand, choses to not have list comprehension sugar.

+In the next section I'll show another pattern that relies on a funky operator and allows to express the same idea in a more generic way.

 ## Day 3 — `a <$ fb`